-Packing the kids’ lunches for school means you know which nutritious foods they are eating – unless they trade or trash their lunch instead!
+Packing the kids’ lunches for school means you know which nutritious foods they are eating.
 Here are some budget-friendly, creative ideas to keep kids happy and healthy at lunchtime:

 Make a Smarter Sandwich